 Hamilton also holds many records in the competition: most consecutive podium finishes from debut (9), most wins in debut season (4), most pole positions in debut season (6), most points in debut season (109) and was youngest driver to lead the World Championship.
 The most recent record is for the biggest number of pole positions in a history of Formula One.

-Lewis Hamilton celebrated F1 World Championship title four times
+Lewis Hamilton celebrated F1 World Championship title six times

 Promising career for young Lewis Hamilton

 Lewis Carl Davidson Hamilton was born in January 1985 in Stevenage, Hertfordshire, and from an early age he knew he would be a racing driver.

 Specifically, there is an anecdote according to which Hamilton approached McLaren boss Ron Dennis as a ten years old boy, telling him that he want to race for him one day.
 Just three years later Hamilton was a part of McLaren-Mercedes development program.

 Lewis Hamilton driving McLaren at Abu Dhabi Grand Prix 2009

 Formula Renault, Formula 3 and GP2 Series champion

 Hamilton's career rise was fast.
 He won the titles in the British Formula Renault, Formula Three Euroseries and GP2, and in 2007 finally made his debut in Formula 1.

 The contract he had with the McLaren driver development program made him the youngest ever driver to secure a place in Formula 1.